Depending on which point in time you’re looking at Alex Becker’s ROI Optimization product, it may be anywhere from $500 to nearly a $1,000 in price.

 As far as I understand it, it’s a whole course on helping you get fast and effective SEO results in your campaigns.
 The idea is to implement a lot of the strategies Alex teaches in his videos, which by the way you can find on YouTube for free as well as updated tactics that are only available within the program itself.

-Reasons why I will not be buying this program:
+4 reasons why I will not be buying ROI Optimization:

 There is a bold claim of refunding double what you paid for if you don’t get the desired results in a certain period of time.
 While I can’t say whether or not this is really true, I have seen in previous programs that offer a similar type of guarantee that it may be VERY difficult to prove if you’re actually implemented the training in the program or not.